Under One Roof

 Graduates of the VCU College of Health Professions(CHP) work together side by side every day to provide the best integrated health care possible — and now, for the first time ever, CHP students will learn that way too.
 In 2019, to mark our 50th anniversary, we opened the College of Health Professions building.
 Bringing all of our 11 units under one roof, from five different buildings across two campuses, enables our students and faculty to collaborate in ways that have not been previously possible.

-What’s more, this state-of-the-art facility will exponentially enhance our ability to offer exceptional interdisciplinary research and scholarship experiences.
-The new building will match the outstanding caliber of our nationally acclaimed academic programs while significantly improving our efforts to attract and recruit the best and brightest students and faculty.
-It will be a visible reflection of the college’s and VCU’s commitment to preparing students to be the very best in their chosen fields.
+What’s more, this state-of-the-art facility enhances our ability to offer exceptional interdisciplinary research and scholarship experiences.
+The building matches the outstanding caliber of our nationally acclaimed academic programs while significantly improving our efforts to attract and recruit the best and brightest students and faculty.
+It is a visible reflection of the college’s and VCU’s commitment to preparing students to be the very best in their chosen fields.